Growth Trends for Related Jobs

 Being an essential oils distributor can be an exciting and profitable venture, especially if you are keen on and love natural products.
 Essential oils are distilled by water or steam from barks, stems, roots, leaves, flowers and other parts of a plant.
-Distributors serve estheticians, health practitioners and massage therapists.
+Essential oil sellers serve estheticians, health practitioners and massage therapists.
 To be successful in this venture, you require an understanding of essential oils, their uses and functions, as well as good marketing skills and planning.

 The first step to being an essential oil distributor is to understand the products and the market.
 Learn about essential oils, types, uses and benefits.
 Some essential oils are used for psychological therapeutic benefits, while others are used for beauty or flavoring purposes.
 For example, peppermint is an energy booster while chamomile is an antidepressant.
 Also, because essential oils come from different parts of the world, you will need to research the advantages of working with one manufacturer versus distributing different brands.
 For instance, bergamot is more available in Southeast Asia and eucalyptus comes from Australia

 Find essential oil wholesalers by using contact people in the country you intend to source a product from, visiting trade shows, finding print publications on essential oils, or online through trade lead sites and using general search engines such as Google.
 You can either work with manufacturers directly or their regional wholesalers.
 Also, many essential oil manufacturers and marketers advertise for distributorship or dealer programs.
 For example, Young Living, an American based essential oils company, gives its distributors products at 24 percent off retailing prices and gives them up to 20 percent for each order they place.
 Some manufacturers may require you to pay a distributorship fee or meet a monthly minimum purchase.